nerou42/network-journal/README.md

 Note: At time of writing, deprecation reports are always delivered to the "default" endpoint.

+### DMARC

+Add a DMARC DNS entry with a `rua` tag to send aggregate reports to some mailbox (it is recommended to create a mailbox solely for this purpose).
+Set the credentials for this mailbox in the configuration file.

 ### Integrity Policy

 Add the following HTTP header to your HTTP responses: